plgd-dev/doc/content/en/architecture/component-overview.md

 participant D as "Device"
-participant CGW as "CoAP Gateway" participant AS as "Authorization Server" participant OBT as "Onboarding Tool"
+participant CGW as "CoAP Gateway" participant IS as "Identity Server" participant OBT as "Onboarding Tool"

 OBT -->[: Discover devices